 7. Divide the Plants to Make Them Fuller

-Any hosta you leave on its own will grow bigger than a hosta you divide or remove the offshoots.
-Take a large hosta and divide it before spreading the smaller plants out.
+Any hosta you leave on its own will grow bigger than a hosta you divide or remove the offshoots from.
+Take a large hosta, divide and spread the smaller plants out in the area.

-Planting more of the same hosta species will give you faster results because dividing a large plant and spreading it out will fill the area faster than waiting for less but larger plants to fill the area in.
+Planting more of the same hosta variety will give you faster results because dividing a large plant and spreading it out will fill the area faster than waiting for less but larger plants to fill the area in.

 8. Routinely Clean Around Your Hostas